Geothermal areas of Yellowstone

 Prehistoric Native American artifacts have been found at Mammoth Hot Springs and other geothermal areas in Yellowstone.
 Some accounts state that the early people used hot water from the geothermal features for bathing and cooking.
+They also gathered minerals produced in the area to make paint.
 In the 19th century Father Pierre-Jean De Smet reported that natives he interviewed thought that geyser eruptions were "the result of combat between the infernal spirits".
 The Lewis and Clark Expedition traveled north of the Yellowstone area in 1806.
-Local natives that they came upon seldom dared to enter what we now know is the caldera because of frequent loud noises that sounded like thunder and the belief that the spirits that possessed the area did not like human intrusion into their realm.
+Local trappers reported to the expedition that Native Americans feared the geothermal features and avoided them, but their accounts are considered unreliable, as they display ignorance of Native religious beliefs and contradict testimonies of practical use.
+In contrast, John Williams Gunnison and Jim Bridger reported in 1852 that the natives were at that time gathering minerals from geothermal areas and using them as vermilion paint.
 The first white man known to travel into the caldera and see the geothermal features was John Colter, who had left the Lewis and Clark Expedition.
 He described what he saw as "hot spring brimstone".
 Beaver trapper Joseph Meek recounted in 1830 that the steam rising from the various geyser basins reminded him of smoke coming from industrial smokestacks on a cold winter morning in Pittsburgh, Pennsylvania.
-In the 1850s famed trapper Jim Bridger called it "the place where Hell bubbled up".